ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 ---
 layout: post-words
-title: "Hacker X Jakarta: My Speed Dating Experience"
+title: "Hacker X Jakarta: My Speed Dating (for Work) Experience"
 description: That one time I went to a recruitment speed dating
 lead: As soon as I completed my Johns Hopkins data science specialization with Coursera <a href="https://www.coursera.org/specializations/jhu-data-science" class="blue">that one time</a>, offers began flooding in.
 permalink: hackerx-speed-dating-for-work